shravzzv/shravzzv/README.md

 - Node : My backend library of choice
 - MongoDb : Database I'm good with
 - PostGre SQL : Database I'm learning

+## Some other interesting things

+- I have a 130 day streak on Duolingo as of 16-Aug-2023
+- Before 2021, I was a medical student at the Rajiv Institue of Medical Sciences in Adilabad, IN
+- Average typing speed of 65 WPM on typing.com
+- I love Notion.
+Take a look at my template in the official [Notion Templates Gallery](https://www.notion.so/@shravzzv)
+- I'm 23 and I'm looking to land my first full stack developer job at a startup.
+Contact me if you're interested.